Skip to Content

 • Check the bar: Press the ruler against the bar and the side of the chain and notice whether there is a gap between the ruler and the surface of the bar or not.

-If you notice a gap between the ruler and the bar when it is pressed against the side of the chain, then it is an indicator that the groves on the bar are not worn, the chain isn’t tilting to the side, and so isn’t the blade.
+If you notice a gap between the ruler and the bar when pressed against the side of the chain, then it is an indicator that the groves on the bar are not worn, the chain isn’t tilting to the side, and so isn’t the blade.

 But if the ruler lays flat against the side of the bar when pressed against the side of the chain, it indicates too much space between the bar rails and the chain, and the blades are tilting to one side.
 You can perform this test at multiple locations on the bar and on both sides.